pradipece/Robotic-arm-automation/README.md

 # Baxter Robot control by Python algorithms

-Programming, Code, and documentation are privet.
+Some Programming, Code, and documentation are private for academic research purposes.